bionanotechie/Genome-Assembly-Bacterial/README.md

 - --threads

 <a name="canu"></a>
-### Assembly with Canu
+### Assembly with Shasta
-Canu assembles the with the same data as Flye, in a three step process, these steps are: Correction, trimming, and unitig construction.
+Similar to Flye, the Shasta long read assemblers purpose is to rapidly produce an accurate assembled sequence using Oxford Nanopoore sequencing data.

+The computational methods used in the Shasta assembler are:
+- A run-length representation of the read sequence which makes the assembly process more resilient to errors in homopolymer repeat counts (very commmon in nanopore data).
+- Using a fixed subset of kmers in some phases of the computation a representation of the read sequence based on markers.

-**Running Canu**
+**Running Shasta**

-To run Flye run [canu.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/canu.sh) located in the long read assembly folder.
+To run Shasta run [shasta.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/shasta.sh) located in the long read assembly folder.

-The flags in Canu are:
+The flags in Shasta are:
 - -p which applies to the prefix of the intermediate and output file names.
 - -d specifies the directory
 - -s imports parameters from the specification file.